MarvNC/JP-Resources/readme.md

 ### Usage

 Use the [AnkiAutoReorder](https://github.com/KamWithK/AnkiAutoReorder) addon to have your backlog sort automatically on refresh.
 I also recommend installing the [Advanced Browser](https://ankiweb.net/shared/info/874215009) addon to display the frequency field in Anki's browse page.

+Below: right click the column headers at the top with Advanced Browser installed to select new fields to be displayed.

 ![](<images/anki_Browse_(1_of_2224_cards_selected)_2022-07-10_10-22-41.png>)